 - Timey-Wimey Ball: Thanks to her discs moving in time and space, at one point Illyana gets hit by a car driven by the New Mutants, who she hasn't met yet, but who do know her.

 - Training from Hell: Heh.
 But also in a less literal sense, Cat's training of Illyana is harsh and brutal.

 - Year Inside, Hour Outside: From the X-Men's perspective, a mere moment in reality equaled seven years in limbo for Illyana.

-- Year Outside, Hour Inside: When she took her as her apprentice, Storm and Illyana used astral projection for some first teachings in magic.
-Just some minutes... and when they return to their normal bodies, a whole year has passed.
+- Year Outside, Hour Inside: When she takes her on as an apprentice, Storm and Illyana use astral projection for some teachings in magic.
+When they return to their normal bodies, a whole year has passed.

 - You Can't Go Home Again: Technically, Illyana can, and easily, thanks to her Mutant powers.
 However, Mr and Mrs. Rasputin are confused and outraged by this mysterious girl in rags showing up on their doorstep, and without her brother or any of the other X-Men to explain the situation, Illyana gives up and leaves.